 How to Claim Compensation from Smartwings

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We understand the EU laws comprehensively and will strive to get you your compensation.
+We understand the EU laws well and will do our best to obtain your rightful compensation.
 You are only charged if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you are entitled to compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed because of operational issues or technical issues, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you have a right to compensation.

 Which Smartwings Flights are Covered by EU261?